Allene Tew: First marriage

-Hostetter died of pneumonia on August 3, 1902, at thirty-two years old.
+Hostetter died of pneumonia on August 3, 1902, at the age of 32.
 He contracted a cold on his yacht Seneca during a trip to Larchmont, New York, to visit his brother Herbert.
 His estate was valued at $1,349,196, which included shares of the Union Trust Company, the Pennsylvania Gas Goal Company, the Monongahela Coal Company, the Pittsburgh, Bessemer and Lake Erie Railroad, and the Hostetter Company, the family firm.
 After his death, it was reported that Tod had lost $1,000,000 in one year because of gambling.
 Reportedly, "[b]efore he was buried the gamblers who claimed that the young man owed them large sums called upon the widow to effect a settlement."

 Second marriage

-After Hostetter's death, she remarried and to Morton Colton Nichols at St. Thomas's Church by the Rev. Dr. Ernest M. Stires on December 27, 1904.
+After Hostetter's death she married Morton Colton Nichols at St. Thomas's Church by the Rev. Dr. Ernest M. Stires on December 27, 1904.
 Nichols had previously been rumored to be engaged to Vivien Sartoris, daughter of Nellie Grant and granddaughter of President Ulysses S. Grant.
 After their honeymoon in Canada, Allene and Morton, a real estate investor with Ladd & Nichols, lived at 3 East 67th Street while their new residence on Park Avenue and 37th Street was being constructed.
-However, they divorced a year later in 1905 and she resumed the name of Hostetter.
+They divorced a year later in 1905 and she resumed the name of Hostetter.
 In August 1932, Nichols hanged himself in a suite at the Pierre Hotel in New York.